High-Dimensional Non-Convex Landscapes and Gradient Descent Dynamics: A crash course in random matrix theory

 where $\lambda_{\pm} = \left(1 \pm \sqrt{q} \right)^2$.
 The result above holds for $q<1$.
-For $q>1$ there is also a delta contribution located in the origin and with weight $1-1/q$ (the matrix $W$ has rank $T$, and hence $N-T$ zero eigenvalues for $N>T$).
-To obtain this result, and others, one can apply the previous procedure based on DBM.
-To do so, one can similarly build a stochastic process for which the joint probability of eigenvalues is a stationary state
+For $q>1$ there is also a delta contribution located in the origin and with weight $1-1/q$ (the matrix $\bm{W}$ has rank $T$, and hence $N-T$ zero eigenvalues for $N>T$).
+To obtain this result, and others, one can apply the previous procedure based on DBM and similarly build a stochastic process for which the joint probability of eigenvalues is a stationary state

 with $g_{\mu, i} \sim \mathcal{N}(0, \dd t)$.
-There obviously exists other methods allowing the derivation of the quantities of interest from this section, for instance relying on the resolvent matrix and the Stieltjes transform or on super-symmetry arguments but the Dyson-Brownian motion bridges well with the topic of this lecture on the dynamics and is also particularly useful for the study of eigenvectors and how they evolve which also explains the recent resurgence of this particular approach in the random matrix theory literature \cite{erdHos2011universality}.
+There obviously exists other methods allowing the derivation of the quantities of interest from this section, for instance relying on the moment method, as done in the seminal paper by Wigner \cite{Wigner1955}, free probabilities \cite{Voiculescu1991} or on super-symmetry arguments \cite{Brezin1985}.
+However, the Dyson-Brownian motion method bridges well with the topic of this lecture on physics-inspired dynamics.
+It has also been shown particularly useful for the study of eigenvectors and how they evolve in other ensembles of random matrices, which also explains the recent resurgence of this particular approach in the literature \cite{erdHos2011universality}.